tazca/clockradio/README.md

 # Compilation

-I compile the project as shown in their [Getting started](https://docs.flutter.dev/get-started/install) section using [VSCodium](https://vscodium.com) as IDE with its well integrated Dart/Flutter plugin.
-Android builds show just white screen and iOS requires payment, so those are personally off the table for now.
+I compile the project as shown in their [Getting started](https://docs.flutter.dev/get-started/install) section using [VSCodium](https://vscodium.com) as IDE with its well integrated Dart/Flutter plugin. iOS builds require paid developer account, so it's off the table for now.

 # Tests